How To Remove Iron-On Letters From Clothes

 While you might have once loved the iron-on letters you added to your clothing, if you’ve decided it’s time for a change, removing them is not as complicated as you might think.
 Use heat or chemical solvent to remove the letters, and then your clothing will be like new, ready for you to personalize it in some other way – maybe with a custom patch this time?

-Head to The/Studio for custom patch inspiration!
+Head to THE/STUDIO for custom patch inspiration!